cawal/activity-rest-framework/docs/index.md

 ## Architecture of an Activity-REST service

-The following figure presents the main components of an  Activity-REST adapter service.
+The following figure presents the main components of an Activity-REST RIM-compliant adapter service.

 ![Overview of an Activity-REST service](./activityrest/img/components-c4.png)